 Beacon Interval Set the interval between radio beacons in milliseconds (either 50, 100, or 200).
 A beacon is a packet broadcast by adopted radios to keep the network synchronized.
-The beacon includes the WLAN service area, radio address, broadcast destination addresses time stamp and indicators about traffic and delivery such as a DTIM.
+The beacon includes the WLAN service area, radio address, broadcast destination addresses, time stamp and indicators about traffic and delivery such as a DTIM.
 Increase the DTIM/beacon settings (lengthening the time) to let nodes sleep longer and preserve battery life.
-Decrease these settings (shortening the time) to support streaming-multicast audic and video applications that are jitter-sensitive.
-The default value is 100 milliseconds Guard Interval Use the drop-down list box to specify a Long or Any guard interval.
+Decrease these settings (shortening the time) to support streaming-multicast audio and video applications that are jitter-sensitive.
+The default value is 100 milliseconds.
+Guard Interval Use the drop-down list box to specify Any, Base, Double, Long, or Quadruple guard interval.
 The guard interval is the space between the packets being transmitted.
-The guard interval is there to eliminate inter- symbol interference (ISI).
+The guard interval is there to eliminate inter-symbol interference (ISI).
 ISI occurs when echoes or reflections from one transmission interfere with another.
 Adding time between transmissions allows echo's and reflections to settle before the next packet is transmitted.
-A shorter guard interval results in a shorter times which reduces overhead and increases data rates by up to 10%.The default value is Long RTS Threshold Specify a Request To Send (RTS) threshold (between 1 to 65,536 bytes) for use by the WLAN's adopted access point radios.
+A shorter guard interval results in a shorter times which reduces overhead and increases data rates by up to 10%.
+The default value is Long.
+RTS Threshold Specify a Request To Send (RTS) threshold (between 1 to 65,536 bytes) for use by the WLAN's adopted access point radios.
 RTS is a transmitting station's signal that requests a Clear To Send (CTS) response from a receiving client.
 This RTS/CTS procedure clears the air where clients are contending for transmission time.
 Benefits include fewer data collisions and better communication with nodes that are hard to find (or hidden) because of other active nodes in the transmission path.
 Control RTS/CTS by setting an RTS threshold.
 This setting initiates an RTS/CTS exchange for data frames larger than the threshold, and sends (without RTS/CTS) any data frames smaller than the threshold.
 Consider the trade-offs when setting an appropriate RTS threshold for the WLAN's access point radios.
 A lower RTS threshold causes more frequent RTS/CTS exchanges.
 This consumes more bandwidth because of additional latency (RTS/CTS exchanges) before transmissions can commence.
-A disadvantage is the reduction in data-frame throughput.
+A disadvantage is the reduction in dataframe throughput.
 An advantage is quicker system recovery from electromagnetic interference and data collisions.
 Environments with more wireless traffic and contention for transmission make the best use of a lower RTS threshold.
 A higher RTS threshold minimizes RTS/CTS exchanges, consuming less bandwidth for data transmissions.
 A disadvantage is less help to nodes that encounter interference and collisions.
-An advantage is faster data-frame throughput.
-Environments with less wireless traffic and contention for transmission make the best use of a lower RTS threshold.
-Probe Response Rate Use the drop-down list box to specify the data transmission rate used for the transmission of probe responses.
-Options include, highest-basic , lowest-basic and follow-probe-request (default setting) Probe Response Retry Select Probe Response Retry to retry probe responses if they are not acknowledged by the target wireless client
+An advantage is faster dataframe throughput.
+Environments with less wireless traffic and contention for transmission make the best use of a higher RTS threshold.